Saki (musician)

-Saki (さき) is a Japanese heavy metal musician and songwriter.
-She is best known as guitarist of the all-female band Mary's Blood from 2012 until they began an indefinite hiatus in 2022, and was also a member of the all-female band Nemophila from 2019 to 2024.
+Saki (サキ) is a Japanese heavy metal musician and songwriter, best known as guitarist of the band Mary's Blood from 2012 until their hiatus in 2022.
 She is currently active as a solo artist, as one-half of the duo Amahiru with Frédéric Leclercq, and in the rock band Like-an-Angel.
-Saki has been sponsored by Killer Guitars since she was a teenager, and often uses custom-made Fascist models.
+Before making her professional debut as part of the short-lived rock trio Mixx in 2010, Saki was briefly a member of the pioneering all-female metal band Destrose, and was later a member of Nemophila from 2019 to 2024.
+She has been sponsored by Killer Guitars since she was a teenager, and often uses custom-made Fascist models.
 In 2021, they released her signature model, the seven-string KG-Fascinator Seven the Empress.